JuliaLang/julia/CONTRIBUTING.md

  - newline between } and else instead of } else {
  - if one part of an if..else chain uses { } then all should
  - no whitespace at the end of a line
+ - avoid over-long lines, introduce more variables to make argument lists shorter
+ - if in doubt, run `clang-format -i <filename>` and make the result look nice

 ### Git Recommendations For Pull Requests